ShiwangitaSingh/SnapPyApps/Smart Password Generator/README.md

 ### Explanation of Key Components
 **Imports and Library Setup:**
 - tkinter, customtkinter: Libraries for creating the GUI.
-- random, string: Libraries for generating the password.
+- random, string: Libraries for generating the password.<br/>
 **Function gen:**
 - Collects user input for first name, last name, birth date, and year.
 - Creates a password using random selections from the input data and a predefined list of special characters.
-- Displays the generated password.
+- Displays the generated password.<br/>
 **UI Setup:**
 - Main window (app) is configured with size and title.
 - Three frames (frame1, frame2, frame3) organize input fields and the result label.
 - Labels and entry fields gather user data.
 - A button triggers the gen function.
-- The generated password is displayed in a label within frame3.
+- The generated password is displayed in a label within frame3.<br/>
 **Error Handling:**
 - The try-except block in gen handles potential errors, such as empty input fields or incorrect input formats.